playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 1. Updates `time` to include [the current `Date`'s](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/Date) hour, minute, and second hand in its string
 2. `console.log` a message

-This `setInterval` call occurs on every `Clock` component render thanks to each frameworks' lifecycle methods.
+This `setInterval` call occurs on every `Clock` component render thanks to each of the frameworks' side effect handlers.

-Let's now render this `Clock` component inside of a conditional block:
+Let's now render this `Clock` component inside a conditional block:

 <!-- tabs:start -->